jetbrains-academy/kotlin-onboarding-collections/duckShopServer/duckShopServerMutableCollectionDefinition/task.md

 }
 ```

-It happens since in Kotlin all collections are divided into _read-only_ and _mutable_ ones.
+It happens since in Kotlin, all collections are divided into _read-only_ and _mutable_ ones.
-If you have a _read-only_ collection, you can create this collection only once and next you can only _read_ elements
+If you have a _read-only_ collection, you can create it only once and then you can only _read_ elements
-from the collection, e.g. this code is correct:
+from the collection: e.g., this code is correct:

 ```kotlin
 fun main() {